Riding With A Rescue Mission In The Surreal, Perilous Texas Floods

 The watercraft have to make their way through an obstacle course of underwater trees and hidden concrete barriers, treacherous currents and submerged tractor-trailers.

-After 2- to 3-feet of rain fell over five days, Greens Bayou has swollen into a lake that covers a large section of northeast Houston.
+After 2 to 3 feet of rain fell over five days, Greens Bayou has swollen into a lake that covers a large section of northeast Houston.

 "I had some free time, had a boat in the garage, so it seemed like a good match.
 Come out and try to extract some people," says Ted Middleton, who drove over from San Antonio towing his V-hull, 40-horsepower bay boat.